DISLMcGill/P4/multiple_flow_monitor/readME.md

 ```
 sudo reboot
 ```
+7. After rebooting your machine, you will find that the tutorials repo is already cloned.
+Then clone this repository and place it under tutorials/tree/master/exercises.

 ### Option3: Setup in a VM and Put Client, Server, and Monitor in to Dockers
 Before proceeding with Option 3, please check if you have already installed Mininet using Option 1 or Option 2.
 If the installation has been completed, remove Mininet from the previous installation first to avoid conflicts.
 Alternatively, you can set up Mininet on a different machine.